fnproject/fn/docs/operating/multitenant.md

 Currently the NPM uses a fixed, single-node instance of the Runner to simulate its "pool".
 The runner answers on port 8082 in this example, but the GRPC port is 9190.
+Grap the runner address and put in as value for the `FN_RUNNER_ADDRESSES` env variable.

 ```bash
 go build -o fnnpm poolmanager/server/main.go